Mount Sinai Health System Careers

 What You’ll Do:

-The Nursing Assistant functions in a support role to the Registered Professional Nurse by providing direct patient care and related activities as assigned.
+The Nursing Assistant is an individual who functions in a support role to the Registered Professional Nurse by providing direct patient care and related activities as assigned.

 - Performs procedures associated with activities of daily living and personal hygiene of the patient.